piotrmurach/strings-truncation/README.md

 # => "I try all things, I achie[...]"
 ```

-If you wish to truncate preserving words use a separator:
+If you wish to truncate preserving words use a string or regexp as a separator:

 ```ruby
 strings.truncate("I try all things, I achieve what I can.", separator: " ")